Many people ask me about starting their mower engine without the blade, so much so, I wrote a post explaining all.

 Running Mower Without Blade Risks Engine Damage

 Running the mower engine without the blade risks damaging the crankshaft or shear-key.
-Blades aren’t universal, a mower engine is designed to run with a specific blade, by specific I mean not only correct length and width but also mass and lift.
+Blades aren’t universal; a mower engine is designed to run with a specific blade; by specific, I mean not only correct length and width but also mass and lift.

 As an engine approaches top dead center, and if it isn’t carrying sufficient momentum.
 As the plug fires, it causes the crankshaft to rotate in the wrong direction, snapping the cord from your hand as it does so.
-If you need video help, check out “Fitting mower shear-key video”, which covers the complete process from diagnosis to replacing, or check out a post I wrote here “Replacing a shear-key”.

 - About the Author